 It also appears that the Ahwahneechee used fire to hunt the deer in Yosemite Valley, and probably elsewhere (Ernst, p.
 39).
 Finally, oral tales speak of the Ahwahneechee going up to the Valley rim to hunt for deer, presumably because deer were not abundant on the Valley floor due to hunting.

 All of this combined to create a Valley floor that had much more meadow and much less undergrowth than we’re used to.
 Also, those meadows may have been wetter and they were certainly burned more often.
 And finally, there were no grazing animals there, either wild or domestic.
 All of that probably means there were a lot more flowers than we’re used to, but we mostly know about the species that were used for food, and precious little even about those.

 Yosemite Valley from Invasion to National Park

-After skirmishes outside the park, the Mariposa Battalion invaded Yosemite Valley in 1851 and forced the Ahwahneechee out for the first time.
+After the Ahwahneechee attacked a couple of trading posts, the Mariposa Battalion invaded Yosemite Valley in 1851 and forced the Ahwahneechee out for the first time.
 The tribe returned that winter, but most were forced out definitively in 1852.
-A small number resided in the Valley into the 1960s.
-In 1855, Just four years after the initial invasion by the Mariposa Battalion, an early tourist wrote that Valley was rich with berries, in particular strawberries:
+Though a small number resided in the Valley into the 1960s, they effectively lost control of their lands and therefore the meadow burning stopped in the 1850s.

 The wag of our party said that any man who would find three feet square in a space of six hundred acres, where we encamped, that did not have the strawberry on it, should have the pleasure of shooting through his hat.
 The search was made for the space; but our friend says his hat will never have a hole through it from this proposition.Reprinted in Browing, p.
 219.